The Lemon Twigs

-The Lemon Twigs are an American rock band from the Hicksville neighborhood of Long Island, New York.
+The Lemon Twigs are an American rock band from Hicksville, Long Island, New York.
 The duo consists of brothers Brian and Michael D'Addario.
 Both brothers are vocalists, songwriters and multi-instrumentalists, and during live performances they are joined by Danny Ayala (keyboards, vocals, bass) and Reza Matin (drums, vocals, guitar).

 The band's music has been noted for its stylistic roots in 1960s and 1970s pop and rock music, ranging from power pop to glam rock, art rock, and jangle pop.
-Since their commercial debut in 2016, the Lemon Twigs have released five studio albums, one live album, and an EP.
+Since their commercial debut in 2016, the Lemon Twigs have released six studio albums, one live album, and an EP.
 The D'Addarios have also collaborated musically with other acts, including Weyes Blood and Todd Rundgren.

 History

 Early childhood

 Brian and Michael were born two years apart from each other, both in March.
 Ronnie D'Addario, their father, is a musician and songwriter from Manhattan who played with Irish folk singer Tommy Makem.
 Susan Hall, their mother, is a neuropsychologist from Ohio who pursued acting and entertainment in her younger years.
 The first few years of the D'Addario brothers' lives were spent in an apartment in Flushing, Queens.
 The family then moved to a house in the suburbs of Long Island.
 The brothers were raised in a musical household and learned to play and sing at a very early age, developing an obsession with the Beatles that was passed down from their father.